Ronnie O'Sullivan: Career summary

 During the 2024–25 snooker season, O'Sullivan withdrew from nine tournaments, including the 2025 Masters, the 2025 German Masters, the 2025 Welsh Open, and the 2025 World Grand Prix.
-He returned to competition at the 2025 World Snooker Championship after a three-month break.
+He returned to competition at the 2025 World Championship after a three-month break.
 At the 2025 Saudi Arabia Snooker Masters, he made his 16th and 17th official maximum breaks in his semi-final match against Chris Wakelin.
-He became the second player, after Jackson Page at the 2025 World Snooker Championship, to make two maximums in the same match, and the first to do so in a one-session match or on the same day.
+He became the second player, after Jackson Page, to make two maximums in the same match, and the first to do so in a one-session match or on the same day.
 At the age of 49 years and 253 days, he became the oldest player to record an official maximum.
-He won a £147,000 bonus for making two maximums across that season's qualifying tournaments.
+He won a £147,000 bonus for making the two breaks in one of the four major tournaments of the season.
+In his quarter-final match against Ryan Day at the 2026 World Open, O'Sullivan made the highest break in professional snooker history, a 16-red clearance of 153.
+It was only the second time that a break exceeding 147 had been made in professional competition, following a 148 by Jamie Burnett in 2004.

 O'Sullivan's other career highlights include three World Grand Prix titles, two Players Championship titles, four Welsh Open titles, two Scottish Open titles, two German Masters titles, four Irish Masters titles, two China Open titles, two Champions Cup titles, ten Premier League titles, four Champion of Champions titles, three Scottish Masters titles, and five Shanghai Masters titles.